pdanyomiportfolio/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 12.
 Create a script that prints all possible combinations of two letters, except oo.
 Task 13.
 Write a script that prints a number with two decimal places, followed by a new line Task 14.
-Write a script that converts a number from base 10 to 16
+Write a script that converts a number from base 10 to 16 Task 15.
+Write a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.